panlm/panlm.github.io/docs/others/POC-mig-filezilla-to-transfer-family.md

   - aws/mgmt/directory-service
 ---
 > [!WARNING] This is a github note
-# Migrating Filezilla to Aws Transfer Family
+# Migrating Filezilla to AWS Transfer Family
 ## requirement
 - same domain for both sftp and ftps server
 - BU manage users themselves